brandur/sorg/content/nanoglyphs-drafts/033-heroku.md

 That's a pretty impressive list -- even one or two of these would be more of a mark on the world than most tech companies _ever_ make.
 But there's also a common undercurrent to most these items -- although they're all great ideas and will make a lasting impression into the future in how services are deployed, none of them resulted in lasting residuals for the Heroku product itself -- other platforms captured the concepts and took the proceeds, and even with commercial aspect aside, no specific technologies will be attributed back to Heroku.
 Even though Docker as a company might be doomed to failure, it'll be remembered as the progenitor of container-based deployment for decades.
 Future history about the 2010s will talk about the evolution of Docker to OCI, but Heroku will be a footnote at best.

-Heroku was the ultimate ideas factory -- concepts like 12-factor, erosion resistance, and DX will stand the test of time, but few of their beneficiaries will recognize their lineage back to Heroku.
+Heroku was the ultimate ideas factory for the cloud -- concepts like 12-factor, erosion resistance, and DX will stand the test of time, but few of their beneficiaries will recognize their lineage back to Heroku.

 ---